pjover/minesweeper-hex-arch-sample/README.md

 The services are our entry points to the core and each one of them implements the corresponding port.

 They will be placed in packages inside the directory `./services`.

+## Adapters
+All driven adapters will be placed inside `./adapters/driven`